Appliances · Resale guide

 Essential Checks

-2. Verify Manufacturing Date: Locate the sticker on the back or side of the unit.
-The manufacturing date tells you the true age of the components, which is more important than the purchase date.
+- Check Manufacturing Date: Locate the sticker on the back or side of the unit that indicates the manufacturing date.
+This gives you the true age of the appliance, not just the purchase date.

-3. Inspect Power Cord and Plug: Look for any cuts, fraying, or burn marks on the power cord.
-The plug pins should be straight and free of carbon deposits.
+- Inspect Power Cord and Plug: Look for any cuts, fraying, or burn marks on the power cord and the plug pins.
+Damage here is a safety hazard.

 Insider Checks